-Wound botulism happens when C. botulinum grows in injured tissue and produces toxins.
+Wound botulism results when C. botulinum grows in injured tissue and produces toxins.
 It can occur after serious flesh wounds or crush injuries, or after using contaminated intravenous drug needles.

-Symptoms of wound botulism are similar to symptoms of food-borne botulism, but the symptoms may take up to two weeks to appear.
+Wound botulism has symptoms similar to foodborne botulism, but the symptoms may take up to two weeks to appear.